aimms/documentation/webui/combination-chart-widget.rst

 |

-When a column has been selected, the user may still hover over another column and inspect the tooltip information, in the same way as the hovering works when no column has been selected
+When a column or a dot has been selected, the user may still hover over another column or dot and inspect the tooltip information, in the same way as the hovering works when no column or no dot has been selected:
-(remark: a selected column may be unselected by clicking on it again):

 .. image:: images/ColumnChart-Hover-Tooltip-2.png
     :align: center

 |

+As an additional remark, note that a selected column or dot may be unselected by clicking on it again.
+In this case, the stored value is not cleared off or emptied, only the highlighting is removed.

 Custom Styling
 --------------